StanlyLife/JavaWebBrowser/README.md

-# JavaWebBrowser
-Java web browser
+# Java Web-Browser

+### does not work
+Outdated code written for an old project.